edujuan/tool-calling-interview-prep/docs/01-introduction.md

 - Modify files or databases

 ### 3. **Hallucination Risk**
-When asked about things they don't know, LLMs might confidently make up answers rather than admitting uncertainty or looking up information.
+When asked about things they don't know, LLMs might confidently make up answers rather than admitting uncertainty or looking up information.[[3]](https://mitsloanedtech.mit.edu/ai/basics/addressing-ai-hallucinations-and-bias/)

 ## The Solution: Tool-Calling

-**Tool-calling** (also known as function-calling or action-taking) enables LLMs to extend their capabilities by invoking external tools, APIs, or functions.
+**Tool-calling** (also known as function-calling or action-taking) enables LLMs to extend their capabilities by invoking external tools, APIs, or functions.[[4]](https://openai.com/index/function-calling-and-other-api-updates/)

 ### How It Works